quiltdata/quilt/docs/advanced-features/tabulator.md

 page from which you must paste in the appropriate access token.
 Use `get_boto3_session()` to get a session with the same permissions as your Quilt Catalog user, then use the `boto3` Athena client to run queries.

+> If [unrestricted access](#unrestricted-access) is on, you can just use any AWS credentials with access to Athena resources associated with Tabulator.

 Here is a complete example: